-Once recognized, a Councilmember should not be interrupted while speaking, except to make a point of order or personal privilege.
+Once recognized, a Councilmember should not be interrupted while speaking, except when another member makes a point of order.
 If a Councilmember is called to order while speaking, the individual shall cease speaking until the question order is determined.

 Upon being recognized by the presiding officer, members of the staff shall hold the floor until completion of their remarks or until recognition is withdrawn by the presiding officer.